 Bible.org's commentary on Exodus Chapter 35 titled "Concerning Contributions" is at this link.
 Bible.org's commentary on Exodus Chapter 36 titled "The Tabernacle, The Dwelling Place of God" is at this link.

-New Testament - Today in Matthew 27 verse 32 we read: "As they were on the way, they came across a man named Simon, who was from Cyrene, and they forced him to carry Jesus' cross."
+In Matthew 27 verse 32 we read: "As they were on the way, they came across a man named Simon, who was from Cyrene, and they forced him to carry Jesus' cross."

 Verses 37 & 38: "A signboard was fastened to the cross above Jesus' head, announcing the charge against him.
 It read: "This is Jesus, the King of the Jews."
 Two criminals were crucified with him, their crosses on either side of his...."

 Today in Matthew chapter 27 verse 54 we read, just after Jesus’ death on the cross: “The Roman officer and the other soldiers at the crucifixion were terrified by the earthquake and all that had happened.
 They said, "Truly, this was the Son of God!"
 Reflect on these words of the Roman officers and soldiers for a moment.
 Do you believe these words of the soldiers are true?
 If these words are true, what does this mean for our lives today?
 Are we really living our lives in such a way that reflects that these words are true?
 Or, is it possible, that sometimes we just say these words of the Roman soldiers, and then just go about our lives as business as usual?
 If Jesus truly is the Son of God, how then should we be living our lives this very day?